Anna Cassel: Biography

 Anna Cassel was the daughter of the company manager Per August Cassel and Josefina Ramberg.
 She belonged to a wealthy family.
 She lived with her mother and three of her four sisters, Lotten, Emma and Elin at Engelbrektsgatan 31 in Stockholm.

-Anna Cassel was described by her brother-in-law Karl Öhman, who in an unpublished book describes their relation from the common standpoint in their interest for painting :
+Cassel was described by her brother-in-law Karl Öhman, who in an unpublished book describes their relation from the common standpoint in their interest for painting :

 "Anna Cassel gave me another direction.
 Not through any moral nor philosophical discussion, but through her moral artistic personality.
 Her strong personality had a strong impact on me, and art the moderating context."

-Anna Cassel was a lifelong friend of the artist Hilma af Klint.
+Cassel was a lifelong friend of the artist Hilma af Klint.
 The two first met in 1878 when Cassel started studying at Slöjdskolan, the year before it changed name to Tekniska skolan (now called Konstfack).
 They pursued their studies at Academy of Fine Arts in Stockholm.
 The two women shared a strong interest in the spiritual movement.
 Anna Cassel was a member of the Edelweiss Society at the same time as Hilma af Klint.
 In 1904, she became member of the Theosophical Lodge of Stockholm, where her sister Lotten Cassel had been a member since 1895.